Ken Olisa: Honours and appointments

-Olisa is a Freeman of the City of London; President of Thames Reach, a charity working to shelter and resettle the homeless in London; Founder and Chairman of the Powerlist Foundation (now the Aleto Foundation); Fellow of the British Computer Society since 2006; Life Fellow of the Royal Society of Arts; Life Fellow of the Institute of Directors; and, in 2021, he was appointed High Bailiff and Searcher of the Sanctuary of Westminster Abbey.
+Olisa is a Freeman of the City of London.
+He is Founder and Chairman of the Powerlist Foundation (now the Aleto Foundation).

+He is a Fellow of the British Computer Society since 2006, as well as a Life Fellow of the Royal Society of Arts and a Life Fellow of the Institute of Directors.
-Olisa is also a patron of several charities, including School-Home Support (SHS), a charity helping disadvantaged children and young people overcome barriers to education such as poverty, domestic abuse, and housing issues; Fore, a charity which funds scale-up initiatives for other charities; and the Black Cultural Archives.
-In 2019, he was appointed President of London Youth.

 His past appointments include serving as Master of the Worshipful Company of Information Technologists, Director of the Thomson Reuters Foundation, member of the Government's Women's Enterprise Taskforce; Governor of the Peabody Trust for ten years; non-executive director of the West Lambeth NHS Trust; and a start-up regulator twice: first as an inaugural Postal Services Commissioner, from 2001 to 2004, and as a board member of the Independent Parliamentary Standards Authority, the body charged with managing the expenses, pay and pensions of members of parliament.

 On 19 March 2019, Olisa greeted Queen Elizabeth II and the Duchess of Cambridge at the opening of the newly refurbished Bush House.

 On 17 May 2021, Olisa became High Bailiff and Searcher of the Sanctuary at Westminster Abbey in succession to Sir Roy Strong.

-He is a trustee of The Prince of Wales's Charitable Fund.
+In that role, he took part in the 2023 Coronation.
+In October 2021, Olisa was elected as an Honorary Bencher of the Inner Temple.